manvel-khnkoyan/jpv/README.md

 ### Arrays

-This special pattern is used to validate nested array elements.
+This special pattern is used to validate nested arrays elements.
 All you need is to create **one** nested pattern inside an array.
-In this case, every object in array is being validated according the pattern described on first element of an array.
+In this case, every object in array is being validated according the pattern - described on first element of an array.

 ```javascript